 I have been experimenting with braiding since transitioning from relaxed hair to natural.
 It has been a long, messy but overall worthwhile journey and braids were an amazing tool throughout this whole process.

-In this post, I will share some of my favourite braided hairstyles for afro hair with you.
+In this post, I will share some of my favourite braid hairstyles for afro hair with you.

 There are so many different types of braids, and we will run through 24 of the best braid hairstyles for black girls.